 | 4 | 8 GB | 4 TB | 160 GB | $40 |

 When it comes to unmanaged cloud VPS, I prefer small companies.
 VPS hosting offers more features and flexibility, and can be integrated with your favorite control panel.
-Try out Webdock VPS; they’re cheaper, but they only have one data center.
+Try Webdock VPS; they’re cheaper, but they have only one data center.

-As I mentioned, they have two kinds of high-performance servers, AMD EPYC and Intel Xeon, at the same prices.
+As I mentioned, they offer two high-performance server options: AMD EPYC and Intel Xeon, both priced the same.
 You can pick up to 48 GB of RAM.

 | CPU | RAM | Bandwidth | Storage | Monthly fee |